 Vic: If he cannot do wrong, he is not very omnipotent then is he.

 Matt: Of course he is omnipotent, but he cannot violate his nature.
 Your logic is flawed.
-Please try and think more clearly.
+Please try to think more clearly.

 Phil: Vic, they enjoy the idea of an all-powerful God messing with them from time to time, so they can feel special in God's eyes.

 Matt: Well, if you're going to speak of God, at least do it realistically.

 Phil: Suffice it to say, there is no objective criteria for proving the validity of the Bible's claims.